Google Local Inventory Integration

 Best Practices

-1. Update Frequency: Set inventory feeds to update multiple times daily for accurate stock levels
+1. Update Frequency: Refresh inventory feeds multiple times per day

-2. Product Groups: Use product groups for seasonal campaigns or category-specific promotions
+2. Product Groups: Use for seasonal or category-specific campaigns

-3. Monitoring: Regularly check feed health in Merchant Center
+3. Monitoring: Regularly review feed health in Merchant Centre

-4. Testing: Start with a small product group to test your setup before enabling all products
+4. Testing: Start with a small product group before scaling

 Need Help?